-Koning Albert II-laan 27, B-1030 Brussels incorporated with limited liability in Belgium Enterprise number 0202.239.951, Register of Legal Entities Brussels
+Koning Albert II-laan 27, B-1030 Brussels

+incorporated with limited liability in Belgium Enterprise number 0202.239.951, Register of Legal Entities Brussels

-EUR 3,500,000,000 Euro Medium Term Note Programme
+EUR 5,000,000,000 Euro Medium Term Note Programme

-This base prospectus (the Base Prospectus) relating to the EUR 3,500,000,000 Euro Medium Term Note Programme (the Programme) of Proximus, SA de droit public (the Issuer) is valid, for the purpose of the admission to trading and listing of the Notes (as defined below) on the regulated market of Euronext Brussels, for a period of twelve months from the date of approval, being until 31 March 2022.
+This base prospectus (the Base Prospectus) relating to the EUR 5,000,000,000 Euro Medium Term Note Programme (the Programme) of Proximus, SA de droit public (the Issuer) is valid, for the purpose of the admission to trading and listing of the Notes (as defined below), for a period of twelve months from the date of approval, being until 4 July 2024.
 The obligation to supplement the Base Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Base Prospectus is no longer valid.
 Any Notes issued under the Programme are issued subject to the provisions set out herein.
 This does not affect any Notes issued prior to the date hereof.

 Under the Programme, the Issuer may from time to time issue notes (the Notes) in the Specified Denomination(s) specified in the applicable Final Terms as may be agreed between the Issuer and the relevant Dealer (as defined below).
 The Notes issued under the Programme may be Fixed Rate Notes, Floating Rate Notes, Zero Coupon Notes (each as defined herein) or a combination of any of the foregoing.
 The minimum Specified Denomination of Notes shall be EUR 100,000 (or its equivalent in other currencies).
-The maximum aggregate nominal amount of all Notes from time to time outstanding will not exceed EUR 3,500,000,000 (or its equivalent in other currencies) subject to increase as described herein.
-A description of the restrictions applicable at the date of this Base Prospectus is set out on pages 130-132.
+The maximum aggregate nominal amount of all Notes from time to time outstanding will not exceed EUR 5,000,000,000 (or its equivalent in other currencies) subject to increase as described herein.
+A description of the restrictions applicable at the date of this Base Prospectus is set out under "Subscription and Sale".

-The Notes may be issued on a continuing basis to one or more of the Dealers specified on page 137 and any additional Dealer appointed under the Programme from time to time, which appointment may be for a specific issue or on an ongoing basis (each a Dealer and together the Dealers).
+The Notes may be issued on a continuing basis to one or more of the Dealers specified on the last page of this Base Prospectus and any additional Dealer appointed under the Programme from time to time, which appointment may be for a specific issue or on an ongoing basis (each a Dealer and together the Dealers).
 References in this Base Prospectus to the relevant Dealer shall, in the case of an issue of Notes being (or intended to be) subscribed by more than one Dealer, be to all Dealers agreeing to subscribe such Notes.